Milan08Studio/ChairWare/README.md

 # ChairWare Hub
-Easy to use script with overpowered features!
+An easy to use and feature rich Roblox script!
+We always aim to be the best!

-Supported games:
+## Supported games:
 - Survive The Killer
+- FOBLOX

 Discord: https://discord.gg/WNeMvS5GB4